Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Temperature/Humidity/Pressure notes

 * "dht11" is supported in firmware up to RRF 3.3, but removed from RRF 3.4 onward.
-DHT11 sensors are no longer recommened for new designs so replace them with a BME280 sensor instead.
+DHT11 sensors are no longer recommended for new designs so replace them with a BME280 sensor instead.
 * "bme280" is only supported in RRF 3.5 and later, and only on Duet 3 boards.
 * DHT sensors provide a primary temperature output and an additional output providing humidity.
 To access the humidity output of a DHT sensor you must first configure the primary sensor of type "dht21" or "dht22".
 Then you can configure "dht-humidity" to be attached to the DHT sensor's secondary output, by specifying port ```P"Snnn.1"``` where **nnn** is the sensor number of the primary sensor.
 * Similarly, BME280 sensors provide a primary temperature output and two additional outputs providing pressure and humidity.
 To access the additional output of a BME280 sensor you must first configure the primary sensor of type "bme280".
 Then you can configure sensor "bme-pressure" to be attached to the BME280 sensor's secondary output, by specifying port ```P"Snnn.1"``` where nnn is the sensor number of the primary sensor; and you can configure sensor "bme-humidity" to be attached to the BME280 sensor's secondary output by specifying port ```P"Snnn.2"```.
 If the BME280 is connected to a CAN-connected expansion board then you must also prefix the port name with the CAN address of that board, e.g. ```P"10.S20.1"```.